Key takeaways

 Action buttons (RemoteAction): mute, hang up, switch camera

 PiP buttons are RemoteAction objects.
-The system renders icons in its own colour palette — never assume your tint will survive.
-Cap your action list at three; getMaxNumPictureInPictureActions() tells you the device-specific maximum but three works everywhere.
+The system renders icons in its own colour palette — never assume your tint survives.
+Cap your action list at three; getMaxNumPictureInPictureActions() returns the device-specific maximum, but three works everywhere.

 private fun endCallAction(call: ActiveCall): RemoteAction {